repetitioestmaterstudiorum/kaggle-birdclef23/audio-classification/experiment-log.md

 _Optimize later_

 - By default turn 5s audios into 10s audios with reflection
-- Or even more with melspec to mfcc conversion (or others)
+- Or even more with melspec to MFCC conversion (or others)

 Results: